XIAOHELI/google-cloud-fundamentals/5. Google Cloud Storage Services/note.md

 -  GCS can be used to store high-frequency and low-frequency access of data
     + storage service that can be used by cloud applications so when you are storing data you write the data using the API s-- and you also retrieve it using the api this is the fundamental difference between dealing with filesystem and an object storage.

--  Data can be stored within a single region, dual-region, or multi-region[more details](https://cloud.google.com/docs/geography-and-regions#regional_resources)
+-  Data can be stored within a single region, dual-region, or multi-region. [more details](https://cloud.google.com/docs/geography-and-regions#regional_resources)
     + **regional(single region)**:Regional resources are resources that are redundantly deployed across multiple zones within a region, for example App Engine applications, or regional managed instance groups.
 This gives them higher availability relative to zonal resources.
     + **dual-region**: Your Data is replicated across a specific pair of zones.
 Good for when you need colocated compute and storage and automatic failover.
     + **multi-region**:Multiple Google Cloud services are managed by Google to be redundant and distributed within and across regions.
 These services optimize availability, performance, and resource efficiency.
 As a result, these services require a trade-off between either latency or the consistency model.
 These trade-offs are documented on a product specific basis.